|2020–21 expenditure ($'000)

 On this page:

-The Aboriginal Water Unit delivers Water for Victoria chapter 6.
-It is a dedicated program and funding source for Traditional Owner water-related priorities, projects, research and resources to support connection and access to water for social, economic, customary, spiritual and other self-determined purposes.
+The Aboriginal Water Unit is a dedicated program providing funding for Traditional Owner water-related priorities, projects, research and resources to support connection and access to water for social, economic, customary, spiritual and other self-determined purposes.

-The Aboriginal Water Unit and the broader water sector are contributing towards achieving the following actions:
+The Aboriginal Water Unit and the broader water sector are contributing towards achieving the following Water for Victoria actions:

 - Action 6.1: recognise Aboriginal values and objectives of water